mirisuzanne/grapefruitlab-staticCMS/README.md

 # grapefruitlab-staticCMS

-A new grapefruitlab site, using StaticCMS
+A new grapefruitlab site,
+using Eleventy and StaticCMS